cool-RR/cute-wing-stuff/README.markdown

 argument equal to the preset index number, and debug will start with those arguments.

-Suggested key combinations: `Alt-Insert F5` for preset 0, `Alt-Insert Shift-F5` for preset 1, `Alt-Insert Ctrl-F5` for preset 2, `Alt-Insert Ctrl-Shift-F5` for preset 3
+Suggested key combinations: `Insert F5` for preset 0, `Insert Shift-F5` for preset 1, `Insert Ctrl-F5` for preset 2, `Insert Ctrl-Shift-F5` for preset 3

 ## unpack-tuple-to-one ##